-Note On Linux, Websense, Inc., recommends using the script provided to start or stop Websense RADIUS Agent (WsRADIUSAgent start|stop), instead of the -r and -s parameters.
+On Linux, Forcepoint LLC recommends using the script provided to start or stop RADIUS Agent (WsRADIUSAgent start|stop), instead of the -r and -s parameters.

 Parameter Description

 -i Installs RADIUS Agent service/daemon.

 -r Runs RADIUS Agent service/daemon.

 -S Stops RADIUS Agent service/daemon.

 -c Runs RADIUS Agent as an application process instead of as a service or daemon.
 When in console mode, RADIUS Agent can be configured to send log output to the console or to a text file.

 -V Displays the version number of RADIUS Agent.

--? -h -help < no option > Displays usage information on the command line.
+-? -h -help <no option=""></no> Displays usage information on the command line.
 Lists and describes all possible command line parameters.